RiSchmi/MLbased_meteorological_data_imputation/README.md

 imputation, has been altered from the tutorial by Brownlee (2020).

-The original owner of the data and code used in this thesis retains ownership of the data and code during and after the completion of this thesis.
+The original owner of the data and code used in this thesis retains ownership of the data and code.

 Brownlee, J. (2020).
 Multi-step time series forecasting with machine learning for electricity usage. https://machinelearningmastery.com/multi-step-time-series-forecasting-with-machine-learningmodels-for-household-electricity-consumption/